The ancient Anglo-Saxon

 Yunger Settlers in United States in the 20th Century

-- Therese Yunger, aged 20, who emigrated to the United States from Furtwangen, in 1904
+- Therese Yunger, aged 20, who immigrated to the United States from Furtwangen, in 1904

 - Felix Yunger, aged 50, who settled in America from Halborstadt, Germany, in 1914